bdhingra/quasar/README.md

 # Quasar

-Datasets accompanying the paper [Quasar: Datasets for QA by Search and Reading].
+Datasets accompanying the paper [Quasar: Datasets for QA by Search and Reading](http://arxiv.org/abs/1707.03904).

 ## Download